Drought-hit Somalia faces famine | Pictures | Reuters

 Drought-hit Somalia faces famine

-An internally displaced malnourished child receives treatment inside a ward dedicated for diarrhea patients at the Banadir hospital in Mogadishu.
-REUTERS/Feisal Omar
+An internally displaced malnourished child receives treatment inside a ward dedicated for diarrhoea patients at the Banadir hospital in Mogadishu.
+As water sources evaporate, many families are forced to drink water infected with deadly cholera...more

 An internally displaced Somali woman uses an asthmatic inhaler outside their family makeshift shelter at their camp in Mogadishu.
 REUTERS/Feisal Omar

-A general view shows internally displaced Somalis receiving treatment inside a ward dedicated for diarrhea patients at the Banadir hospital in Mogadishu.
+An internally displaced Somali child is screened for malnutrition before receiving treatment inside a ward dedicated for diarrhoea patients at the Banadir hospital in Mogadishu.
 REUTERS/Feisal Omar

+A general view shows internally displaced Somalis receiving treatment inside a ward dedicated for diarrhoea patients at the Banadir hospital in Mogadishu.
+REUTERS/Feisal Omar

 Internally displaced Somali children sit inside their general shelter at the Al-cadaala camp in Mogadishu.
 REUTERS/Feisal Omar

+An internally displaced Somali woman receives treatment inside a ward dedicated for diarrhoea patients at the Banadir hospital in Mogadishu.
+REUTERS/Feisal Omar

+An internally displaced Somali woman sits with her children inside their general shelter at the Al-cadaala camp in Mogadishu.
+REUTERS/Feisal Omar

-An internally displaced Somali woman holds her child receiving treatment inside a ward dedicated for diarroea patients at the Banadir hospital in Mogadishu.
+An internally displaced Somali woman holds her child receiving treatment inside a ward dedicated for diarrhoea patients at the Banadir hospital in Mogadishu.
 REUTERS/Feisal Omar

 An internally displaced Somali woman prepares traditional pancakes outside their family makeshift shelter at the Al-cadaala camp in Mogadishu.
 REUTERS/Feisal Omar